matkrin/bashd/README.md

 ## TODO

-- Find references and rename: Variables, functions in files that source current files (does this make sense? maybe for other scripts in workspace, would need to check if file is sourced there...)
 - Refactoring!!!
 - Hover: function preview, variable preview?, flags parsing from man pages?
 - Go to declaration: `declare` statements